adexdams/ai-decision-assistant/README.md

-# SummonExperts – AI-Driven Decision-Making Assistant
+# SummonExperts: An AI-Driven Decision-Making Partner

 Summons is an AI-powered decision-making partner designed for small business owners and aspiring founders.
 It helps users tackle complex business challenges by simulating a meeting with a board of expert advisors.
 The system interactively gathers essential context, selects relevant experts, and generates a simulated expert discussion along with strategic recommendations—all powered by OpenAI's GPT models.